paldhous/ucsc/2018/visual-journalism/md/cleaning-data.md

 ### The data we will use

 Download the data for this class from [here](data/cleaning-data.zip), unzip the folder and place it on your desktop.
-It contains the following folders and files:
+It contains the following files:

 - `techexports.xls` [High-technology exports](http://data.worldbank.org/indicator/TX.VAL.TECH.CD) from 1990 to 2015, in current US dollars, from the UN Comtrade database, supplied via the World Bank.
 High-technology exports include products in aerospace, computers, pharmaceuticals, scientific instruments, and electrical machinery.